No one will ever change this animal I have become,

 - The Rockumentary: "Live at the Palace" is a half-example; there's several extensive interviews and behind-the-scenes footage intermingled between the songs.

-- "The Reason You Suck" Speech: "Just Like You", "Overrated", "Bitter Taste" all qualify
+- "The Reason You Suck" Speech: "Just Like You", "Overrated", and "Bitter Taste" all qualify as this.

 - Surprisingly Gentle Song: Lost In You, probably because it lacks a significantly sombre mood.

 - Vocal Evolution: Adams's voice on the debut was simply scratchy, grungy over-screaming without much technique.
 With the recent albums he's invited far more melody and flexibility than in his younger days, ranging from a higher register on some songs to a lower bass on others.